cwmbwergwm

 Acknowledgments, sources and further reading.

-There's dozens of good books on the industries of North Wales so these are just a few that are particularly relevant :-
+There's dozens of good books and websites on the industries of North Wales so these are just a few that are particularly relevant :-

 'Narrow Gauge Railways in South Caernarvonshire - Volumes 1-3' by J I C Boyd